Imagine this: thinking about exercise strengthens your muscles, even if you don’t move an inch.

 Research by Dr Yue and others describes two types of mental imagery: Internal and External.

-- Using internal imagery (also known as kinesthetic or first-person imagery), you’d imagine or mentally create the physical feeling of performing the exercise from within your body.
+- Internal imagery (also known as kinesthetic or first-person imagery) involves imagining or mentally creating the physical feeling of performing the exercise from within your body.

-- In contrast, using external imagery (or third-person visual imagery), you’d sees or visualise yourself performing the task from outside your body—similar to watching yourself in a movie.
+- External imagery (or third-person visual imagery) lets you see or visualize yourself performing the task from outside your body—similar to watching yourself in a movie.

 Internal imagery generates significantly more physiological responses such as changes in heart rate, blood pressure, and respiration rate compared to doing external imagery.
 Yue’s team have shown that internal rather than external imagery is required to increase muscle strength.
 Yue says,